Morphine Sulfate Withdrawal and Detox

 • Underlying mental health disorders

-Medications to relieve morphine sulfate withdrawal symptoms are available to those who choose a detox program.
-Another benefit of choosing a supervised detox program is the medical guidance and supervision.
+Another benefit of choosing a supervised detox program is having medical guidance and supervision.
 When someone is detoxing from morphine sulfate, the stress caused by withdrawal may prevent them from thinking clearly.
-Vomiting and diarrhea are common withdrawal symptoms.
-A person may be too fatigued to realize that they need to stay hydrated and should take an anti-diarrhea medication.

-Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
+The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
-It should not be used in place of the advice of your physician or other qualified healthcare provider.
+It should not be used in place of the advice of your physician or other qualified healthcare providers.